 - Up-to-date – Your contact information for every journalist in that list has to be current.
 Outdated contact information means your pitches will return delivery errors and won’t reach the recipients.

 - Comprehensive – The media list needs to not only have the contact’s email address but as much contact information as you can find.
-This includes the social media usernames of mostly Twitter and LinkedIn.
-It does not stop at the contact information; it also includes a list of some of the articles that the journalist has worked on, mostly their recent 5 pieces.
-Collect as much relevant information as possible for which you would need in order to pitch.
+This includes the social media account names, especially from Twitter and LinkedIn.
+Being comprehensive does not stop at the contact information; it also includes a list of some of the articles that the journalist has worked on, mostly their recent 5 pieces.
+Collect as much relevant information as possible that you would need in order to pitch.

-Here is why having a bad media list will spell death to your PR campaign:
+Here is why having a bad media list will spell death for your PR campaign:

 a) The media industry experiences rapid changes